Fall is still a perfect time to enjoy some vegetables from your garden. Here are five easy fall vegetables to grow from seed.

 I know some of you may cringe when you read this, but I have to ask.
-Did you plant your fall vegetable garden yet?
-Fall?
-Yes.
-Fall.
+Did you starting thinking about what to plant in your fall vegetable garden yet?
 While most of us are still trying to hold onto every last second of summer that we can, it’s time to plant the garden.
-Gardening teaches so many great life lessons.
-It’s a fun family activity too.

 When it comes to planting a fall garden you need to make sure that what your planting will actually grow in the cooler weather.
 Makes sense, right??!!
-Yes, the nights are cooler and days are shorter so you need to conscious of the growing environment in your area.
+The nights are cooler and days are shorter so you need to be conscious of the growing environment in your area.

 Before planting any fall crops in your garden, make sure the area you are planning to plant in is clear of any dead plants.
 The area should be tilled before you plant just as you do in the spring.
 This helps with disease control and will lighten or aerate your soil.
 In other words, your plants will grow better.